mitranim/statil/readme.md

 }
 ```

-Pass a `context` to make additional data or functions available in all templates:
+Stuff in `options.context` becomes available in all templates:

 ```js
 const options = {